One to One: Coaching and Therapy

 The modern, scientific art of psychotherapy can support you in developing your natural resources and deepening your understanding to achieve lasting emotional health.
 We look at life holistically, not only your symptoms, and very much focus your on future, not your past.

-I work from my practices in Rye, East Sussex and in Woodchurch (Ashford), Kent – and Skype coaching or therapy suits certain types of of situations very well.
+I work from my practice in Woodchurch (Ashford), Kent – and Skype coaching or therapy suits certain types of situations very well.